joesingo/partial-football-leagues/README.md

 usage: rankings/outputs.py OUTPUT_DIR SUITE [METHOD]
 ```

-At the time of writing, `SUITE` can be `premier` for the partial Premier League
+At the time of writing, `SUITE` can be:
+- `premier`, for the partial Premier League 19/20 season
-19/20 season, or `intl` for European international fixtures aggregated from the
+- `intl` for European international fixtures aggregated from the UEFA Nations
-UEFA Nations 2022 league, 2022 world cup qualifiers, and Euro 2020.
+  2022 league, 2022 world cup qualifiers, and Euro 2020
+- `intl2` for European international fixtures aggregated from the UEFA Nations
+  2023 league, and the Euro 2024 qualifiers

 The code provides the most up-to-date documentation on the outputs produced for
 each suite.